-Jenkin and Martha remained at Wickcroft, where they lived as man and wife and had 14 children, until his death.
+Jenkin and Martha remained at Wickcroft, where they were regarded as man and wife and had 14 children together, until his death.
 Although the census returns say they were married it is clear from the grant of probate to “Martha Wiltshire (commonly known as Martha Wiltshire Davies)” referred to as a spinster, that they were not.
-All of their 14 children had the middle name Wiltshire.
+All of their 14 children (though not Ebenezer) had the middle name Wiltshire.

 Jenkin Davies had an attack of rheumatic fever in early 1893 from which he was not expected to recover.
 Although he did get better he suffered afterwards from angina pectoris and died on 14 September 1893 from such an attack.
-Martha died 5 February 1898 at Wallingford but was buried at Englefield on 10 February with Jenkin and three of their children who had died in infancy and is referred to on it as his widow.
+Martha died on 5 February 1898 at Wallingford but was buried at Englefield on 10 February with Jenkin and three of their children who had died in infancy.